Burnout Paradise: Windows version

-Burnout Paradise is the first game in the Burnout series to be released for the PC.
+Burnout Paradise is the first game in the series to be released for the PC.
 Criterion made use of existing graphics technology and introduced enhanced visuals and the ability to play the game across multiple monitors to enhance widescreen playing.
 Players can link three 4:3 monitors to play in a Polyvision aspect ratio.
 PC users are also able to download a trial version of the game for free.
 It includes the entire map and three cars but will expire after thirty minutes.
 All saved data will be carried over if the user decides to purchase the full game.

 Marketing and release

-A demo was made available on 13 December 2007 for both PlayStation 3 via PlayStation Store and Xbox 360 via Xbox Live Marketplace.
+A demo was made available in December 2007 for both PlayStation 3 via PlayStation Store and Xbox 360 via Xbox Live Marketplace.
 From January 4 through 14, Criterion raised the maximum number of players for the online Freeburn in the Paradise demo to 8 players (online play for the demo has since been shut down completely).
 With it, a total of 13 new Freeburn challenges were made available for players to play.
 In 2008, Paradise was made available for download on the PlayStation Store.
 Upon installation and first execution, all updates are downloaded and installed, which allows the player to have the latest version of Burnout Paradise.

 Burnout Paradise features in-game advertisements for a number of brands, including Burger King, JL Audio, Nvidia, Gillette, Vizio, CompUSA and EVGA.
-From 6 October 2008, in-game billboards featured ads for the then United States Democratic Presidential Candidate Barack Obama.
+From 6 October 2008, in-game billboards featured ads for the then-United States Democratic presidential candidate Barack Obama.
 Electronic Arts confirmed that the Obama campaign paid for the advertisements, marking the first time that a United States presidential candidate has bought in-game advertising.
 The Obama campaign ran only on the Xbox 360 version of the game.

 The Xbox 360 version of Burnout Paradise was made available for backward compatibility with the Xbox One in November 2016.
 On 16 December, it was made available to Xbox Live Gold members for free until 31 December.

 Criterion has disabled the optional online features for the original releases in August 2019.

 Burnout Paradise Remastered

-A remastered version of Burnout Paradise was released for PlayStation 4 and Xbox One consoles on 16 March 2018; a version for Windows was released for Origin Access subscribers on 16 August and was fully released on 21 August via Origin platform.
+A remastered version of Burnout Paradise was released for PlayStation 4 and Xbox One consoles on 16 March 2018; a version for Windows was released for Origin Access subscribers on 16 August and was fully released on 21 August via the Origin platform.

 The remaster contains all the previously released downloadable content, except for the Time Savers Pack (a DLC pack that unlocks all vehicles in the game without the need to progress through single-player), and support for higher-resolution monitors (up to 4K resolutions) with 60 frames per second support.
 A version for Nintendo Switch was released on 19 June 2020.
 Unlike the original, the Remastered version does not have real life in-game advertisements and are instead replaced by fictional ones.